 You wake up in the morning and find a ticket on your car!
 You didn’t know you couldn’t park there.
-You look up and down the street – there are no ‘NO PARKING‘ signs anywhere!!
+You look up and down the street – there are NO ‘NO PARKING‘ SIGNS!!

 What does this sign mean?

 Where do you park overnight?
-First, look at the house numbers on the streets.
+First, look at the house numbers on the street.
 The odd/even house numbers determine the odd/even sides of the streets.

-Then, ask yourself, TOMORROW morning from midnight until 8am – is the date odd or even?
+Then, ask yourself, TOMORROW morning from midnight until 8am – will the date be odd or even?
 Find that answer, and that’s the side of the street for overnight parking!